 The company has brought in the agency as it seeks to boost its image in Britain ahead of the launch of a new ship, the Carnival Breeze.

-M&C Saatchi PR have been brought in to help enhance the visibility of the Carnival brand in the UK through national, lifestyle, consumer, social and trade travel media.
+M&C Saatchi's brief is to help enhance the Carnival brand in the UK through national, lifestyle, consumer, social and trade travel media.

-Earlier this month, Carnival Corp chief operating officer Howard Frank said that Costa bookings were down 80 to 90 per cent compared with a year earlier in the four weeks after the sinking of the Costa Concordia.
+Earlier this month, Carnival Corporation chief operating officer Howard Frank said that Costa bookings were down 80 to 90 per cent compared with a year earlier in the four weeks following the sinking of the Costa Concordia.